-If you feel like you won’t be able to remember lots of different logins, you can either write them down somewhere safe, or use an online password manager to help you keep track.
-Hopefully this post is just a friendly refresher course on password security.
+If you feel like you won’t be able to remember several different logins, use an online password manager to help you keep track.
+Hopefully this post is just a friendly refresher course on password and data security.
 But, if your password does happen to be “password,” go ahead and change it; we won’t tell anybody.

 Post originally published December 12, 2011 – Updated November 28, 2014